ericmotleybytes/auxilium/doc/include/auxchecktap-description.md

 *auxchecktap* is an executable bash script which scans TAP format unit test results read from either standard input or one or more files.
 It outputs a summary of the scan to standard output also in TAP format.

+auxchecktap is part of the auxilium installation package.